Changissnz/nu_merchant_principal/README.md

 But that is not the great irony.
-Arguably, the great irony is that offsprings of this all-superceding cycle can be used as contentious explanations wrongly claimed to have the same believed omnipotence of the all-superceding cycle, for events comprehended as facts or opinions.
+Arguably, the great irony is that offsprings of this all-superceding cycle can be used as contentious explanations wrongly claimed to have the same believed omnipotence as the all-superceding cycle, for events comprehended as facts or opinions.
 Another great irony is that if the all-superceding cycle cannot be traced or shadowed, how can the truthfulness of claims, regarding its unbreakable conservatism and rule, be verified?
 The